 So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, complete my joy by being of the same mind, having the same love, being in full accord and of one mind. –Philippians 2:1-2 ESV

-Paul’s joy was found in the body of the church, loving each other and loving Jesus.
-Can we find joy in the same, in knowing that we are doing the best we can do for our fellow believers and for Jesus Himself?
+Paul’s happiness was found in the body of the church, loving each other and loving Jesus.
+Can we find it in the same, in knowing that we are doing the best we can do for our fellow believers and for Jesus Himself?

 The wicked have laid a snare for me,